What Does Production Designer Do

 What Should I Include in My Production Designer Portfolio?

-First and foremost, the inclusion of concept art and storyboards provides a visual journey of the idea's genesis, showcasing the raw creativity before it morphs into tangible sets.
+First, the inclusion of concept art and storyboards offers a visual narrative of the design process, capturing the raw creative foundation before it evolves into built environments.

 Showcase of Concept Art and Storyboards